-4. How does the confidentiality work?
+4. How does confidentiality work?
 Who is informed when a tip is received?
 What information is shared?
 With whom?

 OK2SAY is a confidential communication system in which the identity of the tipster is statutorily protected.
-Initial tips will be fielded by OK2SAY technicians trained to filter the information to local law enforcement agencies, school officials, community mental health service programs, or the Michigan Department of Health and Human Services for timely response.
-The identity of the tipster can only be released if permission is granted by the tipster, the tipster’s parents (if he/she is a minor), or through a court order.
+Initial tips will be fielded by OK2SAY technicians trained to filter the information to local law enforcement agencies, school officials, community mental health service programs, or the Michigan Department of Health and Human Services for a timely response.
+The identity of the tipster can only be released if permission is granted by the tipster, the tipster's parents (if he/she is a minor), or through a court order.
 This information is also specifically exempt from the Michigan Freedom of Information Act.

 5. Who keeps records of the tips that are submitted?
 Will schools need to hire more staff?

 The Michigan State Police maintains tip records.
 Schools and community mental health service programs will not need to hire additional staff members to maintain these records.
 To promote program accountability, existing school personnel (likely the OK2SAY contact designee), local law enforcement, or community mental health service personnel will be asked to submit outcome reports detailing how incidents are handled